newatoms/beta/_private/pitches/stby.md

 ### Method

-We interview them about their favorite project, what roadblocks they've faced, why they want to work at STBY and what changes they hope to aspire.
+We interview them about their favorite project.
+What roadblocks they faced and what changes they hoped to aspire.

 > Interview is needed